 “Breath-centered āsana practice and prāṇāyāma are among the greatest gifts from the yoga tradition to help us maintain our physiological and metabolic health and well-being, balance our emotions, and clarify our minds.”

 — Gary Kraftsow

 Prāṇāyāma is considered one of the most powerful practices of yoga.
 Studies from Harvard, National Center for Biotechnology Information (NCBI) and many others have shown amazing benefits ranging from hypertension, stress, depression, anxiety, and as well as connections to core cardiac and respiratory function.
+Try this FREE PRACTICE.

 This 10-hour Master Course includes seven integrated practices with āsana and prāṇāyāma.

 - Clarify and sharpen your mind

 - Integrate breath and movement